antek-drzewiecki/wine_bouncer/UPGRADING.md

 Upgrading WineBouncer
 =====================

+## Upgrading to >= 0.4.1

+WineBouncer's exceptions `OAuthUnauthorizedError` and `OAuthForbiddenError` now come with a corresponding Doorkeeper's error response.
+You can access it via `response` method of the exception.
+For backward compatible, you can still use `message` but the content will be provided by Doorkeeper error response's description.

 ## Upgrading to >=  0.3.0

 An new DSL has been introduced to WineBouncer.
 This DSL will become the preferred way to authorize your endpoints.